Trending Netflix Scams You Should Know (Especially #7)

 Bottom line

-Below are some of the most popular Netflix scams.
+The best action is to stay abreast of trending Netflix scams.
 Be aware that this is not an exhaustive list, as scammers constantly develop new ways to steal your data.
-The best action is to stay abreast of trending scams.

 1. Netflix fake job scams

 This scam promises hopeful job seekers easy money.
-Scammers may provide you with an application via a fake website that asks for your personally identifiable information, such as your contact info and Social Security Number, as well as financial account information.
+Scammers may provide you with an application via a fake website that asks for your personally identifiable information (PII), such as your contact info, Social Security number, and financial account information.

 2. Netflix gift card scams